 Studio 23 will be offering one of the most interesting opportunities with their Blacklight Art Show, an event which features artwork that literally glows in the dark.

-Alternatively, you can also enjoy free admission to several smaller art studios in the Bay Area during SF Open Studios, which will be taking place at a variety of different locations throughout the month of October.
+Alternatively, you can also enjoy free admission to several smaller art studios in the Bay Area during SF Open Studios, which will be taking place at a variety of different locations at the end of October.

 And the amazing San Francisco Trolley Dances, now in its 20th year, comes to SoMa and Chinatown in October.